 Understand that horses naturally produce stomach acid 24/7.
 The cure is in controlling the production of acid in a combination of a good diet and administering gastric ulcer medication.
 Ulcers can take several weeks to heal.
 It is very common for horses to get them again and again.
 Be vigilant and observe any behavioural changes, then respond accordingly through a change in diet and medication.

-Long-term use of gastric ulcer medication (Omeprazole – PPIs) indicates no known serious side effects (the only downside is the often the cost).
-Best to discuss long term use with your local Vet.
+Long-term use of gastric ulcer medication (Omeprazole – PPIs) indicates no known serious side effects.
+However, it’s best to discuss long term use with your local vet.

-In conclusion, the best practice to treat and prevent Equine Gastric Ulcer Syndrome is through science (medication) and dietary changes.
+In conclusion, the best practice to treat and prevent Equine Gastric Ulcer Syndrome is through medication and dietary changes.